edysoncarlos/ecmastats/README.md

 ```
 sudo mv ecmastats.sh /usr/local/bin/ecmastats
 ```
-4 - Run the tool: Simply type
+4 - Simply type in your terminal to run the tool:
 ```
 ecmastats
 ```

-in your terminal to start the tool.

-🛠️ Requirements
+🛠️ Requirements:

 Linux (RHEL or compatible)
 Bash, awk, bc, top, and ps commands (usually pre-installed on most systems)